nguyen-nguyen-06/githubPlayground/README.md

  For the next 2 we should be in the branch we want to be merged to do that.
  - git merge \<branch name\>: to merge a specified branch with the branch we are in
  - git diff \<branch name\>: show the total difference between the branch and the branch we are in
+ - git diff: to see the diff between the last commit and the 2nd last commit
+ - git log: to see commit history